aleksey-nikolaev/predef_wiki/OperatingSystems.md

 ##### Example #####

 If `_AIX` is defined, then the following macros can be used to determine the version.
-Please note that the macros indicates the mentioned version or higher.
+Notice that the macros indicates the mentioned version or higher.
 For example, if `_AIX43` is defined, then `_AIX41` will also be defined.

 AIX Version|Macro
 --|---